marina-russ/moody-food-pixel-perfect/README.md

 ### Credits

-The .psd design comp was created by Freepik and is being used under their Premium license.
+- The .psd design comp was created by Freepik and is being used under their Premium license.
+- Social media icons were made at iconfinder.com